skabillium/fuzzy-tab-search/README.md

 # Fuzzy Tab Search

 A Chrome extension that helps you quickly find and switch between open tabs using fuzzy search.
+This project was made for educational purposes and to practice building Chrome extensions.
+This functionality is already available in Chrome via the following keyboard shortcuts:
+- `Ctrl+Shift+A` for Windows/Linux
+- `Cmd+Shift+A` for Mac

 ## Features